kmishmael/kmishmael/README.md

 - 👋 Hi, I’m @kmishmael
-- 👀 I’m interested in web, mobile dev and AI.
+- 𓇲 Electical and Electronics Engineering.
-- 🌱 I’m currently learning mobile dev.
+- ✌️ Love Angular, NextJS and Flutter.
-- ✌️ Love Angular.
+- ✌️ Also like Firebase ecosystem.
 - 📫 How to reach me kmishmael@gmail.com

 <!---